bormaxi8080/starred/README.md

 ## Shell

+- [A3h1nt/gimmeSH](https://github.com/A3h1nt/gimmeSH) - For pentesters who don't wanna leave their terminals.
+- [MegaManSec/SSH-Snake](https://github.com/MegaManSec/SSH-Snake) - SSH-Snake is a self-propagating, self-replicating, file-less script that automates the post-exploitation task of SSH private key and host discovery.
+- [pry0cc/axiom](https://github.com/pry0cc/axiom) - The dynamic infrastructure framework for everybody!
+Distribute the workload of many different scanning tools with ease, including nmap, ffuf, masscan, nuclei, meg and many more!
 - [Viralmaniar/I-See-You](https://github.com/Viralmaniar/I-See-You) - ISeeYou is a Bash and Javascript tool to find the exact location of the users during social engineering or phishing engagements.
 Using exact location coordinates an attacker can perform preliminary re
 - [souravbaghz/MQTTack](https://github.com/souravbaghz/MQTTack) - MQTT Security Testing
 - [spaceraccoon/manuka](https://github.com/spaceraccoon/manuka) - A modular OSINT honeypot for blue teamers